moloch--/leakdb/README.md

 ### Compile From Source

 Just run `make`, files will be put in `./bin`.
-The client, curator, and server support are pure Go and support any Go compiler target.
+The client, curator, and server are pure Go and should support any valid Go compiler target.
 The serverless binary is Linux only, since AWS Lambda only supports Linux.